triptsu/neohud/README.md

 # neohud
-Flat TF2 HUD with inspired from many other HUDs
+Flat TF2 HUD inspired from many other HUDs

 !!
 Do note this HUD isn't finished yet and might need more testing/edits !!